MicrosoftDocs/machine-learning-server-docs/microsoft-r/deployr/8.0/deployr-admin-security.md

         	    + For a key password for Tomcat, press the Return key to use `changeit`.

-        >[!IMPORTANT]
-		>The temporary keystore has now been is created.
-We recommend that you use a trusted SSL certificate from a registered authority **as soon as possible**.
+      **The temporary keystore has now been is created.
+We recommend that you use a trusted SSL certificate from a registered authority AS SOON as possible**.

-.

 		>[!WARNING]
 		>**Alert Your Users!**